o3de/o3de.org/content/docs/userguide/programming-intro.md

 ---
-description: ' The following topics will guide you through programming with and for &ALY;. '
+description: ' The following topics will guide you through programming with and for Lumberyard. '
-title: Programming in &ALY;
+title: Programming in Lumberyard
 ---
 # Programming in Lumberyard {#programming-intro}